AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 ### Activity

 Let's go to [lyft.com](https://www.lyft.com/).
 When you hover over the word “Explore” in the navigation menu, or notice the dynamically looping hero images, you are seeing JavaScript in action.

+Turn to the person next to you and together navigate some more through [lyft.com](https://www.lyft.com/).
 You can also choose another website like [yelp.com](http://www.yelp.com/) or [airbnb.com](https://www.airbnb.com/).
-Answer the following question:
+With your partner discuss the following:

-- Which parts of the site are front end and which is back end?
+- Which parts of the site are front end and which are back end?

 >**Check:** In summary, and in your own words, how would you describe how the front end is different from the back end of a website?